LowellMakes/joetendo/README.md

 product: https://www.ultimarc.com/control-interfaces/i-pacs/i-pac2/

-The majority of bespoke customizations made to RetroPie/EmulationStation on the Joetendo are in the form of the "vent" steam launcher script.
+The majority of bespoke customizations made to RetroPie/EmulationStation on the Joetendo are in the form of the "vent" steam launcher script, which can launch selectively configured steam games from the LowellMakes steam account.

 Other notable tweaks from the "default" are:

   - GNOME hotkeys have been disabled to prevent arcade controls from